dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering1701.md

 The world is complex!
 But our nine reasoning tools help us master and enjoy the complexity.
 Spanning fields of knowledge, the tools connect disparate facts and ideas and promote long-lasting learning.

 An analogy for the value of connected knowledge is an infinite two-dimensional lattice of dots: a percolation lattice [21].
-Every dot marks a piece of knowledge—a fact or an idea.
+Every dot marks a piece of knowledge — a fact or an idea.
 Now add bonds between neighboring pieces of knowledge, with a probability 𝑝bond for each bond.
 The following figures show examples of finite lattices starting at 𝑝bond = 0.4.
 Marked in bold is the largest pbond = 0.40

-cluster—the largest connected set of dots.
+cluster — the largest connected set of dots.
 As 𝑝bond increases, this cluster unifies an ever-larger fraction of the lattice of knowledge.

 pbond = 0.40